dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

                          [--providers <list-of-comma-separated-providers>]
                          [--format <trace-file-format>]

-    Collects a diagnostic trace from a currently running process
+    Collects a diagnostic trace from a currently running process or launch a child process and trace it.
+Append -- to the collect command to instruct the tool to run a command and trace it immediately.

     -p, --process-id
         The process to collect the trace from